ryantd42/NY-Legislative-Git/2023/S1535B-2023/bill.md

  TO COMPLETE SUCH MAINTENANCE OR REPAIRS, THE OFFICE MAY CONTRACT WITH  A LICENSED ELECTRICIAN OR SIMILAR REPAIR SERVICE TO COMPLETE THE NECESSARY WORK ON SAID EQUIPMENT.
   §  2.
-This act shall take effect April 1, 2024.
+This act shall take effect on the first of April next succeeding the date upon which it shall have become a law.